tjhorner/upsy-desky/README.md

 ## Compatibility

-Any standing desk that uses RJ45 to connect to the keypad is likely compatible, but these brands of desks have been verified to work, with official firmware provided:
+Any standing desk that uses RJ45 to connect to the keypad is likely compatible, but the control boxes listed [here](https://upsy-desky.tjhorner.dev/docs/reference/compatibility/) are verified to be compatible.

-- UPLIFT v2
-- Fully Jarvis

 ## Documentation